-8.28 DRUG-FREE WORKPLACE
+8:28 DRUG-FREE WORKPLACE

 The conduct of district staff plays a vital role in the social and behavioral development of our students.
-It is equally important that the staff have a safe, healthful, and professional environment in which to work.
+It is equally important that the staff have a safe, healthy, and professional environment in which to work.
 To help promote both interests, the district shall have a drug free workplace.

-It is, therefore, the district's policy that district employees are prohibited from the unlawful manufacture, distribution, dispensation, possession, or use of controlled substances, illegal drugs, inhalants, alcohol, as well as inappropriate or illegal use of prescription drugs.
-Such actions are prohibited both while at work or in the performance of official duties while off district property.
-Violations of this policy will subject the employee to discipline, up to and including termination.
+It is, therefore, the district's policy that district employees are prohibited from the unlawful manufacture, distribution, dispensation, possession, or use of controlled substances, illegal drugs, inhalants, alcohol or drug paraphernalia as well as inappropriate or illegal possession or use of prescription drugs.